 In general, child-development experts advise parents not to get phones for kids younger than 11.
 In the end, though, it's an entirely individual decision, and parents are the best ones to determine what their child needs and is ready for -- a determination best made, by the way, out of earshot of "please, please, please!"

-For more information on kids and technology, check out the links on the next page.
+For more information on kids and technology, check out the links below.